itzjmbruhhh/coffee_leaf_diseases_classifier/README.md

 _(Replace `main` with your FastAPI app filename if different)_

+You can also run your python file using the code runner extension on VS Code

-Note: For linux users make sure to change permission on the whole project folder to enable upload.
+**Note:** For linux users make sure to change permission on the whole project folder to enable upload.

 ```bash
 # Default directory of htdocs folder in linux
 sudo chmod 777 /opt/lampp/htdocs/<Directory Name>
 ```

-You can also run your python file using the code runner extension on VS Code

 ---